zewa666/jQuery-Touchhold/README.md

 This allows you to accurately imitate native iOS behavior, where a selected element is highlighted before the user takes their finger off the screen (as in native iOS text selection).

+jQuery is currently a prerequisite.
+I haven't tested with Zepto.js, but it's possible it might work.

 Usage
 -----
 To bind an event that fires after a user completes a long tap, you can just write: